 NOTE: I have affiliate links on this blog!
 This means if you click on one and make a purchase, I could earn a small commission.
 This does not affect the price of your purchase, but it is a wonderful way to support this blog.
 THANK YOU!
 You can read my full disclosure statement here

-I’d already melted and hardened that beeswax into a long sheet and then cut it into chunky bars last fall when it was harvested.
+I’d already melted purified and hardened that beeswax last fall when it was harvested.
 Now I pulled one of those bars out and grated it into a small supply of beeswax for my lip balm project.

 We wanted to start small.
 So to fill about 3 of these small pots we measured out 1 teaspoon grated beeswax and 2 teaspoons coconut oil.
 We added the oil of 1 vitamin E tablet by piercing the end with a pin & squeezing the oil into the measuring cup.

 Then we placed the measuring cup with the ingredients into the microwave for 30 seconds.
 After that time we brought it out of the microwave & gave everything a stir to blend it all together.
 Then another 30-second stint to finish melting the ingredients.

 If there were any pieces of unmelted wax or oil we gave it another stint in the microwave for just 10 seconds at a time, stirring well afterward each time.